danielbush/js-boilerplates/boilerplate.node.md

 This acts as a base for a number of other configurations.

+## 2018-04-27
+- Added chai-as-promised.
+Not sure why it was missing.

 ## 2018-03-19
 - Add `rm -rf lib/` to `build` run-script.
   Can get weird behaviour if we don't clear out the old especially